redzic/dynamic-fake-bank/README.md

 You can also customize the bank yourself, by manually specifying which templates you want to use, the bank name, and the fonts.
 You can do this by editing `config.json` to your will and running `python build.py -b`.
 Currently, only fonts available through Google Fonts are supported.

+### Account information

+You can also randomize account information (account numbers, account balance) with `build.py` with the `-a` flag.
+Simply run `python build.py -a` to randomize your account information.
+You can combine these flags (e.g. `python build.py -bga`) to randomize more than one thing at a time.

 ## Dependencies

 You must have Sass installed.
 Please install SassC instead of some other implementation, because it is noticeably faster.
 You can verify that it is installed by typing `sassc -v` or `sass -v` and seeing if there are any version numbers listed.